 This post underscores how useful Israel is in navigating the complicated relationship between the mainstream right and its fringes when it comes to antisemitism.
 It also shows the variety of effects that the right’s growing interest in Israel and Zionism have upon Jews around the globe.
 Finally, the radical right continues to show that being a Zionist or sympathetic to Israeli policy does not exclude you from also being an anti-Semite.

-Professor Ayal Feinberg is a Senior Fellow at CARR and a Assistant Professor of Political Science, Texas A&M University-Commerce.
+Dr Ayal Feinberg is a Senior Fellow at CARR and an Assistant Professor of Political Science, Texas A&M University-Commerce.
 See his profile here.

 © Ayal Feinberg.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).